 The form of the Yee lattice in 3d is shown in the schematic above for a single cubic grid voxel with dimensions .
-The basic idea is that the three components of E are stored on the edges of the cube in the corresponding directions, while the components of H are stored on the cube faces.
+The three components of E are stored on the edges of the cube in the corresponding directions, while the components of H are stored on the cube faces.

 More precisely, let a coordinate in the grid correspond to:

-The consequence of the Yee lattice is that, whenever you need to compare or combine different field components, e.g. to find the energy density or the flux , then the components need to be interpolated to some common point in order to remain second-order accurate.
-Meep automatically does this interpolation for you wherever necessary — in particular, whenever you compute energy density or flux, or whenever you output a field to a file, it is stored for the locations : the centers of each grid voxel.
+The consequence of the Yee lattice is that, whenever you need to access field components, e.g. to find the energy density or the flux , then the components need to be interpolated to some common point in order to remain second-order accurate.
+Meep automatically does this interpolation for you wherever necessary — in particular, whenever you compute energy density or flux, or whenever you output a field to a file, it is stored at the centers of each grid voxel: .